tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 2. The TLS handshake is a lock-step cryptographic protocol.
 Messages must be transmitted and received in a defined order; any other order is an error.
-   Message sequence numbers were added to the DTLS handshake to enable reassembly in the correct order in case datagrams are lost or reordered.
+   The DTLS handshake includes message sequence numbers to enable reassembly in the correct order in case datagrams are lost or reordered.

 3. During the handshake, messages are implicitly acknowledged by other handshake